mbfoss/ezpick.nvim/README.md

 ## Configuring the picker <!-- tag: configuration -->

-`:Ezpick` and the highlight groups are registered by the plugin itself, so no `setup()` call is needed.
-Call it only to change a default:
+`:Ezpick` and the highlight groups are registered by the plugin itself, so `setup()` is only needed to change a default:

 ```lua
 require("ezpick").setup({